Crystalline color superconductors: Introduction

 The standard BCS mechanism assumes that the Fermi momenta of the fermionic species that form Cooper pairs are equal.
-When there is a mismatch it is not guaranteed that BCS pairing takes place, because the condensation of fermions with different Fermi momenta has a free-energy cost.
-For small mismatches there is still condensation \cite{Chandrasekhar, Clogston}, and in the case at hand it means that the CFL phase is favored.
+When there is a mismatch it is not guaranteed that BCS pairing takes place, because the condensation of fermions with different Fermi momenta has a free energy cost.
+As first shown for weakly interacting two-level systems by \textcite{Chandrasekhar, Clogston}, for mismatches below the Chandrasekhar-Clogston (CC) limit there is still condensation and in the case at hand it means that the CFL phase is favored.
 However, for large values of the strange quark mass the assumptions leading to prove that the favored phase is CFL should be reconsidered.
-According with Eq.~(\ref{simple-mismatch}) if the strange quark mass is about the quark chemical potential, then strange quarks decouple, and the corresponding favored condensate should consist of only up and down quarks.
+According to Eq.~\eqref{simple-mismatch} if the strange quark mass is about the quark chemical potential, then strange quarks decouple, and the corresponding favored condensate should consist of only up and down quarks.
 With only two flavors of quarks, and due to the antisymmetry in color, the condensate must necessarily choose a direction in color space and one possible pairing pattern is

 This phase of matter is known as two-flavor color superconductor (2SC) and $\Delta_{\rm 2SC}$ is the corresponding gap parameter.
-This phase is characterized by the presence of 2 ungapped quarks, $q_{ub}, q_{db}$ and 4 gapped quasi-particles given by the combinations $q_{dr}-q_{ug}$ and $q_{ur}-q_{dg}$ of the quark fields, where the color indices of the fundamental representation $1,2,3$ have been identified with $r,g,b$ (red, green and blue).
+This phase is characterized by the presence of 2 ungapped quarks, $q_{ub}, q_{db}$ and 4 gapped quasiparticles given by the combinations $q_{dr}-q_{ug}$ and $q_{ur}-q_{dg}$ of the quark fields, where the color indices of the fundamental representation $1,2,3$ have been identified with $r,g,b$ (red, green and blue).
 In case massive strange quarks are present the corresponding phase is named 2SC+s and eventually strange quarks may by themselves form a spin-1 condensate \cite{Pisarski:1999bf}.